kasiahewelt/wikipedia-webscraping/README.md

 Kasia to reach out to DataQuality team, asking to get a list of aprox 1000 company names without description (krishankumar.choudhary@bain.com)

--Ask for a fair distribution of company sizes for which we don’t have description
+- Ask for a fair distribution of company sizes for which we don’t have description

--Ask to get these names together with their industry and rev bands
+- Ask to get these names together with their industry and rev bands

 3. Company name cleaning (https://pypi.org/project/cleanco/)